Harbinger (Star Trek: Enterprise): Production

 One prop featured in this show is a latex alien body with mottled skin inside of a clear acrylic tube.
-The latex alien has a multitude of little probes and clear wires, possibly fiber optic in nature attached.
-This was meant to show alien inside what was thought to be a stasis chamber.
-The item was auctioned by Christie's in October 2006 for a hammer price of 3,840 USD, against an estimate of 2000-3000 USD.
-The prop is known as "Pin Cushion Man" and overall has a size of 90 inches by 36 inches by 54 inches.
+The latex alien has a multitude of attached probes and clear wires, possibly fiber optics.
+This was meant to show the alien inside what was thought to be a stasis chamber.
+The item was auctioned by Christie's in October 2006 for a hammer price of 3,840 USD, against an estimate of 2,000-3,000 USD.
+The prop is known as "Pin Cushion Man" and overall has a size of 90 inches by 36 inches by 54 inches (2.3 m × 0.91 m × 1.4 m).

 Reception

 Harbinger was first aired in the United States on UPN on February 11, 2004.

 According to Nielsen Media Research, it received a 2.6/4 rating share among adults.
 It had an average of 3.9 million viewers.

-A review in 2004 compared Harbinger to the Deep Space Nine episode "Call To Arms" and noted its connection to the season long Xindi story arc in season 3.
+A review compared "Harbinger" to the Deep Space Nine episode "Call To Arms" and noted its connection to the season long Xindi story arc in season 3.

-Herc of Ain't It Cool News gave the episode 3 out of 5, but concluded: "For all its entertainment value, this episode doesn't have an idea in its head; it's one of the emptiest installments of Star Trek ever produced."

-Screen Rant ranked "Harbinger" as the 6th best romance in Star Trek, noting this episode as the beginning of T'Pol and Trip's relationship.
+Herc of Ain't It Cool News gave the episode three out of five, but concluded: "For all its entertainment value, this episode doesn't have an idea in its head; it's one of the emptiest installments of Star Trek ever produced."
+Screen Rant ranked "Harbinger" as the sixth best romance in Star Trek, noting this episode as the beginning of T'Pol and Trip's relationship.